 Brother Andrew Brown has wholly immersed himself in the area of body-mind-spirit, conscious living, self-discovery, and the spiritual and wellness arts.
 We may have a future Deepak on our hands!
 For certain, I believe he is a healer in the Shamanistic sense of the word.
 He is most definitely connected to something deeper and higher.

-My father, the acclaimed artist Ted Brown, who has created works and portraitures for President Clinton, the NASA space program (for which he was known for his photo-like renderings), and national ad agencies, and whose portrait of Martin Luther King Jr. hung on every wall across America a few decades ago, has long since been retired.
-But before doing so, he designed the graphic layout for my CD The Slow Club, and I was absolutely thrilled to finally collaborate with the great lion.
+My recently departed father, the acclaimed artist Ted Brown, created works and portraitures for President Clinton, the NASA space program (for which he was known for his photo-like renderings), and national ad agencies, and whose portrait of Martin Luther King Jr. hung in homes and civic buildings across America a few decades ago.
+He also designed the graphic layout for my CD The Slow Club, and I was absolutely thrilled to finally collaborate with the great lion.
 Here's just a sampling of his amazing work.